-By providing nutritious foods to your child you help him or her improve strength, energy, attention span and the ability to keep up with friends.
+By providing nutritious foods to your teenager you help him or her improve strength, energy, attention span and the ability to keep up with friends.

-Breakfast ~ Eating breakfast every day helps children do well in school and improves overall health.

-Lunch ~ Buying school meals can be nutritious; review school menus with your child and plan ahead.
-When packing lunches it is important to include at least 4 out of the 5 food groups (low-fat/fat-free dairy foods, fruits, vegetables, whole grains and lean protein).

-Snacks ~ Eat only when hungry.
-Stock up on readyto-eat vegetables, fruit, low fat cheese, yogurt, milk, lean meats, whole grain crackers, bread, low sugar cereal or nuts.
+Breakfast ~ Eating breakfast every day helps your teenager do well in school and improves overall health.
+Lunch ~ Buying school meals can be nutritious.
+If your teenager packs a lunch, it is important they include at least 4 out of the 5 food groups (low-fat/fat-free dairy foods, fruits, vegetables, whole grains and lean protein).
+Snacks ~ Eat when hungry.
+Stock up on ready-to-eat vegetables, fruit, low fat cheese, yogurt, milk, lean meats, whole grain crackers, bread, low sugar cereal or nuts.
 Dinner ~ Eat as many meals as possible as a family at the dinner table.
-Be sure to slow down, enjoy, and turn off the TV.
+Be sure to slow down, enjoy, eat when hungry and turn off the TV.